Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/generateddocs/logging.bicep.md

-parLogAnalyticsWorkspaceLock | No       | Resource Lock Configuration for Log Analytics Workspace.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parLogAnalyticsWorkspaceSolutions | No       | Solutions that will be added to the Log Analytics Workspace. parLogAnalyticsWorkspaceSolutionsLock | No       | Resource Lock Configuration for Log Analytics Workspace Solutions.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parDataCollectionRuleVMInsightsName | No       |  VM Insights Data Collection Rule name for AMA integration. parDataCollectionRuleVMInsightsLock | No       | Resource Lock Configuration for VM Insights Data Collection Rule.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parDataCollectionRuleChangeTrackingName | No       |  Change Tracking Data Collection Rule name for AMA integration. parDataCollectionRuleChangeTrackingLock | No       | Resource Lock Configuration for Change Tracking Data Collection Rule.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parUserAssignedManagedIdentityName | No       | Name of the User Assigned Managed Identity required for authenticating Azure Monitoring Agent to Azure. parUserAssignedManagedIdentityLock | No       | Resource Lock Configuration for User Assigned Managed Identity.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parLogAnalyticsWorkspaceLinkAutomationAccount | No       | Log Analytics Workspace should be linked with the automation account.
+parLogAnalyticsWorkspaceLock | No       | Resource Lock Configuration for Log Analytics Workspace.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parLogAnalyticsWorkspaceSolutions | No       | Solutions that will be added to the Log Analytics Workspace. parLogAnalyticsWorkspaceSolutionsLock | No       | Resource Lock Configuration for Log Analytics Workspace Solutions.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parDataCollectionRuleVMInsightsName | No       | VM Insights Data Collection Rule name for AMA integration. parDataCollectionRuleVMInsightsLock | No       | Resource Lock Configuration for VM Insights Data Collection Rule.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parDataCollectionRuleChangeTrackingName | No       | Change Tracking Data Collection Rule name for AMA integration. parDataCollectionRuleChangeTrackingLock | No       | Resource Lock Configuration for Change Tracking Data Collection Rule.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parDataCollectionRuleMDFCSQLName | No       | MDFC for SQL Data Collection Rule name for AMA integration. parDataCollectionRuleMDFCSQLLock | No       | Resource Lock Configuration for MDFC Defender for SQL Data Collection Rule  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parUserAssignedManagedIdentityName | No       | Name of the User Assigned Managed Identity required for authenticating Azure Monitoring Agent to Azure. parUserAssignedManagedIdentityLock | No       | Resource Lock Configuration for User Assigned Managed Identity.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parLogAnalyticsWorkspaceLinkAutomationAccount | No       | Log Analytics Workspace should be linked with the automation account.